vod3/mkubiak.work/src/pages/portfolio/ci_fintech.md

 featured: true
 ---

 What if?
-The old Corporate Identity from a german Fintech startup has its origin in the year 2011, but the Business focus shifted a lot since.
+The old Corporate Identity from a German Fintech startup was founded in 2011, but the Business focus shifted a lot since then.
 In times where a brand has to be presented on all plattforms and screensizes the CI has to be adaptive from the start.
-From classic print to adaptive screensizes the Corporate Identity was build from scratch and presented on different mediums.
+From classic print to adaptive screensizes the Corporate Identity was built from scratch and presented on different mediums.

-For this I created a studio mockup and tried different lighting setups to present the CI on different materials.
+For this, I created a studio mockup and tried different lighting setups to present the CI on different materials.
 All was created in 3D and rendered.

 ![CI](../../images/work/fintech_5.jpg)

 ![CI](../../images/work/fintech_4.jpg)

 ![CI](../../images/work/fintech_3.jpg)

 ![CI](../../images/work/fintech_2.jpg)

 ![CI](../../images/work/fintech_1.jpg)